Where These Legendary Rock Stars Are Buried

 Gram Parsons was cremated in the desert and buried near New Orleans

-Country-rock innovator and Byrds guitarist Gram Parsons had told his friends that when he died, he wanted to be remembered at Cap Rock, a formation near Joshua Tree in California.
-The musician wanted to be cremated at the spot, and for his ashes to be spread there, too.
+Country-rock innovator and Byrds guitarist Gram Parsons had told his friends that when he died, he wanted to his body to be taken to Joshua Tree National Park in California and burned.
 Parsons died in September 1973, at Joshua Tree, but before his associates could carry out his last wishes, Parsons' stepfather arranged for the body to be flown to the family in Louisiana.
 The musician's friend and road manager Phil Kaufman found out how and from where the body would leave Los Angeles International Airport, and showed up with a hearse, telling officials that Parsons' family had reconsidered the flight, and that they should give him the musician's remains.

-The plan worked; Kaufman and Parsons' assistant, Michael Martin, headed out to Joshua Tree to burn the body.
-Mid-cremation, police arrested Kaufman and Martin, as fires are illegal at Joshua Tree.
-The two were fined and ordered to pay for the casket, and the somewhat-burned coffin with a body inside was flown to Louisiana, where Parsons was interred at the Garden of Memories cemetery in Metairie.
+The plan worked; Kaufman and Parsons' friend Michael Martin headed out to Joshua Tree to burn the body, and left while it was still burning.
+They were later charged with stealing a casket and fined, and Parson's remains were sent to Louisiana, where he was interred at the Garden of Memories cemetery in Metairie.

 Keith Moon's remains were spread in an English garden